Live with Kelly and Mark: 1988–2000: Live with Regis and Kathie Lee

-Early on, Live matched its local success with impressive national ratings and established itself as a dominant fixture in American television.
+After two weeks of the show, syndicators were considering cancelling it although their response to the show was tempered by the even poorer debut of the more hyped USA Today: The Television Show.
+However, eventually Live matched its local success with impressive national ratings and established itself as a dominant fixture in American television.
 Entertainment Weekly described Regis Philbin and Kathie Lee Gifford as "an agreeable mismatch" and their famous banter as "playful, edgy, and amusing."
 Gifford's positivity throughout public scandals such as the 1996 accusation that her clothing line was being run under sweatshop conditions and her husband Frank Gifford's 1997 affair with a flight attendant resonated with the female demographic of the show, but ultimately made her a media target prompting her emotional departure on July 28, 2000.
 "Over a third of my life has been [at Live]," she said.
 "This is family.
 It is been an amazing journey."
 Gifford appeared on Live! with Regis and Kelly on three occasions, for the show's 20th Anniversary special on September 14, 2007, to promote her book Just When I Thought I'd Dropped My Last Egg: Life and Other Calamities on April 14, 2009, and again as a guest to bid farewell to Philbin on his second to last show, November 17, 2011.
-Gifford went on to host the fourth hour of Today with Hoda Kotb; that show mainly airs an hour after Live! in most markets, though a few markets where both shows air at 10:00 a.m. against each other do exist.
+Gifford went on to host the fourth hour of Today with Hoda Kotb; that show mainly airs an hour after Live! in most markets, though a few markets where both shows air at 10:00 a.m. against each other did exist.